PoutineSyropErable/JetUML/readme.md

 ./create_mac_launcher.sh
 ```

+---

+# Permanently adding the directory path of this project to your shell PATH Variable (To be able to execute a command)

 then to be able to just use the JetUML terminal command, you need to add ~/.local/java to the path permanently.
 To do so, you must modify the rc file of your shell.
 (It's executed every startup)